microtodd/servercanary/README.md

 [main]
 ListenPort: 8005 (default is 8002)
 ListenHost: 0.0.0.0 (or maybe localhost) (default is localhost)
-PidFile:    /path/to/file.pid (default is /tmp/canaryserver.pid)
+PidFile:    /path/to/file.pid (default is /tmp/servercanary.pid)
-SlackChannel: nameOfChannel
-SlackToken: token
 ShowTime:       yes|no
 ShowUptime:     yes|no
 GracePeriod:    x (in seconds) (if an error found within grace period of system boot, returns 200 anyways)